 Instead of schools, eighteen new police stations were built and police search and arrest powers extended leading to a surge of people in remand.
 Change of government changed only the occupation’s name to the savage irony of ‘Stronger Futures’.
 A future under white occupation has impoverished and removed agency from Aboriginal people and their organisations, while communities struggle to sustain valued ways of life, art and culture.

-Ten years later, the amnesia of urban Australia was disturbed when, in August 2016, the ABC TV's Four Corners investigated CCTV evidence of the systemic use of force and abuse of Aboriginal children in detention in juvenile detention institutions in Darwin and Alice Springs and showed the now infamous photo of young Dylan Voller, hooded and tied to a restraining chair.
-The use of torture techniques such as spit hoods and restraint chairs, unlawful duration of solitary confinement, gassing and strip searches at whim (including of young girls), finally proved Federal and Territory governments were torturing young people in condemned adult prisons rather than educating them.
+The Intervention, Ten years later: the amnesia of urban Australia was disturbed when, in August 2016, the ABC TV's Four Corners investigated CCTV evidence of the systemic use of force and abuse of Aboriginal children in detention in juvenile detention institutions in Darwin and Alice Springs and showed the now infamous photo of young Dylan Voller, hooded and tied to a restraining chair.
+Other torture techniques included the use of spit hoods and restraint chairs, unlawful duration of solitary confinement, gassing and strip searches at whim (including of young girls).
+The journalists proved that Federal and Territory governments were torturing young people in condemned adult prisons rather than educating.
 This exposure forced a Royal Commission into the Protection and Detention of Children in the Northern Territory.

 This is the second in a series of exhibitions at The Cross Art Projects that witness and discuss The Intervention and Australia’s ongoing human rights abuse.
 The first exhibition Ghost Citizens: Witnessing the Intervention, was presented in 2012 to coincide with the Sydney Biennale.
 (See links and Exhibitions Bibliography below.)
 Some of the original artists have been joined by a growing band of artist activists.